cagix/pandoc-thesis/README.md

 ### Additional Templates

-*   Eisvogel: For using the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template), download the latest version of the template [`eisvogel.tex`](https://github.com/Wandmalfarbe/pandoc-latex-template/blob/master/eisvogel.tex) and move it to the project folder
+For using the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template), download the latest version of the template [`eisvogel.tex`](https://github.com/Wandmalfarbe/pandoc-latex-template/blob/master/eisvogel.tex) and move it to the project folder
 (**Note**: Latest tested commit is [`ad404d0446` (version 2.0.0)](https://github.com/Wandmalfarbe/pandoc-latex-template/blob/ad404d04461ecf92772e3f4defac2d649092b4ce/eisvogel.tex).)
-*   Clean Thesis: For using the [Clean Thesis template](https://github.com/derric/cleanthesis), download the latest version of the template [`cleanthesis.sty`](https://github.com/derric/cleanthesis/blob/master/cleanthesis.sty) and move it to the project folder
-    (**Note**: Latest tested commit is [`63d1fdd815`](https://github.com/derric/cleanthesis/blob/63d1fdd815e3f78fd1cb64c58f8a9a1c28cad57c/cleanthesis.sty).)

-**Note**: If the template files do not yet exist in the project folder, use `make eisvogel` or `make cleanthesis` to download them.
+**Note**: If the template files do not yet exist in the project folder, use `make eisvogel` to download them.

 ## Usage Example